-The goal of the \texttt{Validate} phase (lines~\ref{line:algo:validate} to \ref{line:algo:return} in \autoref{algo:dynamic_debloat}) is to assess the syntactic and semantic correctness of the debloated artifact with respect to the input workload.
-This phase is a fundamental to detect errors in due to debloating, before packaging the debloated \jar.
+The goal of the artifact validation phase is to assess the syntactic and semantic correctness of the debloated artifact with respect to the workload provided as input.
+This is how we detect errors introduced by the bytecode removal, before packaging the debloated \jar.

-To assess syntactic correctness, \jdbl verifies the integrity of the bytecode in the debloated version.
-This implies checking the validity of the bytecode that the JVM has to load at runtime, and also checking that no dependencies or other resources were incorrectly removed from the classpath of the \mv project. \jdbl relies on the the \mv tool stack for this validation.
-This stack includes several validation checks at each step of the build process~\cite{Macho2021}.
+To assess syntactic correctness, we verify the integrity of the bytecode in the debloated version.
+This implies checking the validity of the bytecode that the JVM has to load at runtime, and also checking that no dependencies or other resources were incorrectly removed from the \texttt{classpath} of the \mv project.
+We reuse the \mv tool stack, which includes several validation checks at each step of the build process~\cite{Macho2021}.
 For example, \mv verifies the correctness of the \textit{pom.xml} file, and the integrity of the produced \jar at the last step of the build life-cycle.
-To assess semantic correctness, \jdbl checks that the debloated project executes correctly with the input workload.
+To assess semantic correctness, we check that the debloated project executes correctly with the workload.

-\autoref{algo:dynamic_debloat} details this last phase of trace-based debloating. \jdbl runs the original version of $ \mathcal{P} $ with the workload $ \mathcal{W} $, to collect the program's original outputs in the variable $ OBS $ (line~\ref{line:algo:validate}).
-Then, \jdbl performs two checks in line~\ref{line:algo:check}: a syntactic check that passes if the build of the debloated program is successful; and a behavioral check that passes if the debloated program produces the same output as $ \mathcal{P} $, with $ \mathcal{W} $.
+\autoref{algo:dynamic_debloat} (lines~\ref{line:algo:validate} to \ref{line:algo:return}) details this last phase of coverage-based debloating.
+We run the original version of $ \mathcal{P} $ with the workload $ \mathcal{W} $, to collect the program's original outputs in the variable $ OBS $ (line~\ref{line:algo:validate}).
+Then, the algorithm performs two checks in line~\ref{line:algo:check}: 1) a syntactic check that passes if the build of the debloated program is successful; and 2) a behavioral check that passes if the debloated program produces the same output as $ \mathcal{P} $, with $ \mathcal{W} $.
 In other words, it treats $ OBS $ as an oracle to check that the debloated project preserves the behavior of $ \mathcal{P} $.
-Finally the debloated artifact is packaged and returned in line~\ref{line:algo:return}.
+Finally, the debloated artifact is packaged and returned in line~\ref{line:algo:return}.

-\subsection{Implementation details}
+\subsubsection{Implementation Details}